 I am primarily interested in understanding how learners'/users' biases impact the way languages are structured.
 More generally, I am interested in the evolution and development of language within an extended evolutionary model which highlights cultural transmission, the role of input and the interaction between them and cognitive biases.
 I am also very interested in developing new measures to quantify and define complexity in morphosyntactic systems.

-Saldana C., Kirby S., Truswell R. and Smith K. (submitted to Journal of Language Evolution) Compositional hierarchical structure evolves through cultural transmission: an experimental study.
+Saldana C., Kirby S., Truswell R. and Smith K. (under review) Compositional hierarchical structure evolves through cultural transmission: an experimental study.
+Journal of Language Evolution

-Saldana C., Smith K., Kirby S. and Culbertson J. (under review in Language Learning and Development) Is the strength of regularisation behaviour uniform across linguistic levels?
+Saldana C., Smith K., Kirby S. and Culbertson J. (under review) Is the strength of regularisation behaviour uniform across linguistic levels?
 A comparison between morphology and word order.
+Language Learning and Development.

 Saldana C., Kirby, S., Smith K. and Culbertson, J. (2017) Is the strength of regularisation behaviour uniform across linguistic levels?
 In Proceedings of the 39th Annual Conference of the Cognitive Science Society (CogSci).
 Austin, TX: Cognitive Science Society. [pdf]